Typhoon Hinnamnor: Meteorological history

 The system re-strengthened again to Category 3-equivalent typhoon as it strengthened, with deep convection becoming more symmetric on September 4.
 Multispectral animated satellite imagery revealed a 10 nmi surrounded eye around a spiral banding.
 Hinnamnor continued to be persistent despite dry air intrusion from the west.
 Its eye slowly became cloud-filled as its circulation wrapped around it.
 At 21:00 UTC on September 5, the JTWC further downgraded it to a Category 2-equivalent typhoon.
 According to the Korea Meteorological Administration (KMA), Hinnamnor made landfall just southeast of Geoje, South Gyeongsang Province, South Korea.
 At 03:00 UTC the next day, the JTWC issued their final warning on the system as it began its transition into an extratropical cyclone, with its frontal structure.
 Shortly after, the JMA downgraded Hinnamnor to a severe tropical storm.
 The JMA issued its last advisory on Hinnamnor, and declared it an extratropical low.
-The low moved northward and last noted in Okhotsk, Russia on September 7.
+The low moved northward and was last noted in Okhotsk, Russia on September 7.